ahmedsam007/NanoJet/Tools/CHROME_WEB_STORE_SUBMISSION.md

 **`downloads` permission:**
 ```
-Required to intercept browser downloads and redirect them to the IDMMac desktop application for better download management.
+Required to intercept browser downloads and redirect them to the NanoJet desktop application for better download management.
 ```

 **`tabs` permission:**
 ```
-Needed to open the idmmac:// custom URL scheme in a new tab to communicate with the local IDMMac desktop application.
+Needed to open the idmmac:// custom URL scheme in a new tab to communicate with the local NanoJet desktop application.
 ```

 **`cookies` permission:**
 ```
-Required to read website cookies and pass them to the local IDMMac app to enable authenticated downloads from sites where the user is logged in (e.g., private videos, member-only content).
+Required to read website cookies and pass them to the local NanoJet app to enable authenticated downloads from sites where the user is logged in (e.g., private videos, member-only content).
 ```

 **`storage` permission:**